jda0/workshops/_challenges/2-bot.md

         done you should see '*Done Uploading*' just above the black box.

     If the screen isn't displaying or the motors aren't moving ask a helper to check your wiring.
+    Wiring the motors incorrectly is also the №1 cause of `espcomm_sync_failed` errors.
+    If it's not clear why you're getting this error, sometimes plugging in another board and uploading to that - or restarting your computer - then retrying with your hedgehog works.

 7.  #### Dance!
     Now you've built your bot it's time to make it dance!